 Yet it stalled into next resistance in the historic 15.00 area during the US DOLLAR surge into August prior to secular US DOLLAR weakness along with dovish central banks dropping it all the way back below 14.50-.40 into September.
 Recent GREENBACK strength has seen USD/ZAR push back up toward the 15.50 area prior to the current drop back near 15.00, with an interim area around 15.20.
-Now below 15.00 (including weekly MA-9) leaves next interim support into the 14.70 area tested both of the past two weeks prior to slipping below it this week.
-That opens the door to a test of the more major support at 14.50 last tested in early September but yet to be seen on the current selloff.
+Now below 15.00 (including weekly MA-9) leaves next interim support into the 14.70 area tested both of the past two weeks with more major support at 14.50.